What You Need To Know About Scissors©

 In order to correctly understand the Pakistani shears, it is necessary to check the history of shear production in Pakistan.

 During the Vietnam War, the US military requested Pakistan to provide the surgical tools for them.
 After the war, Pakistan factories eventually expanded their business to the beauty industry.
 To make surgical shears, a metal similar to 420 steel is commonly used because of the softness of the steel.
 It allows them to make various forms of the tools easily.

 Based on trustworthy sources, it is known that Pakistani manufacturing processes used on surgical shears is similar in the making beauty shears.
 However, shears made to cut skin or bandages are different than the one's meant for cutting hair.
 This is the reason why the Pakistani shears are difficult to sharpen and perform poorly when compared to Japanese or Korean shears.

 3) Chinese Shears

 Unlike Pakistan, Chinese factories from the beginning learned how to make beauty shears from Japan and Korea.
 This is why the Chinese and Pakistani shears have different qualities.
 Currently, Chinese factories are focusing more on handle designs than the quality of the shears.
-Many experts say that the shear industry in Chinese technology is still decades behind than Korea.
+Many experts say that the shear industry in China, and the Chinese technology is still decades behind those manufactured in Korea.